+8619921221418

 CRQM Ball Mill

-High Crushing Ratio: Crushing ratio ≥300, suitable for processing high-hardness materials such as quartz, feldspar, manganese ore, etc.
+High Reduction Ratio: Reduction ratio ≥300, excels in processing high-hardness materials such as quartz, feldspar, and manganese ore.

-High Wear Resistance: The shell is made of high-quality steel plate and lined with wear-resistant liners such as high manganese steel, rubber, and ceramics, providing strong wear resistance and long service life.
+High Wear Resistance: The shell is made of high-quality steel plate and lined with wear-resistant liners such as high manganese steel, rubber, or ceramic, ensuring strong wear resistance and long service life.

 CRQM Ball Mill

-Uses grinding media such as steel balls and ceramic balls of different diameters to impact and grind materials Closed-circuit system with ball mill + classifier; finished product is separated in a timely manner
+Uses grinding media such as steel balls or ceramic balls of various diameters to impact and grind the material Ball mill + classifier closed-circuit circulation, timely separation of finished product, improving grinding efficiency

-Higher overall energy consumption 15%~25% lower than ball mill
+High overall energy consumption 15%~25% lower than open-circuit ball mill

-Lower investment cost Higher investment cost (additional equipment such as classifier required)
+Relatively low investment cost Higher investment cost due to comprehensive equipment

-High crushing ratio, strong adaptability, suitable for high-hardness materials Precise and controllable fineness, especially suitable for ultra-fine powder processing of high-hardness materials
+High reduction ratio, strong adaptability, excels in high-hardness material grinding Precise and controllable fineness, suitable for ultra-fine powder processing of high-hardness materials

-Internal Structure of Ball Mill and Grinding Media (Steel Balls)
+Ball Mill Internal Structure and Grinding Media (Steel Balls)

-Raw Material → Crusher → Ball Mill → Air Classifier → Cyclone Collector → Pulse Jet Bag Filter → Finished Product Packaging
+Raw Material → Crusher → Ball Mill → Air Classifier → Cyclone Collector → Pulse Jet Baghouse Dust Collector → Finished

 Raw Material Preparation

-The raw material is first crushed by a crusher to ≤25mm to ensure the particle size meets the grinding feed requirement.
-It is then fed into the ball mill by a conveying device.
-For dry grinding, the material moisture content must be strictly controlled at<1%.>
+Raw materials are first crushed by a crusher to ≤25mm to ensure the particle size meets the mill feed standard.
+They are then conveyed to the ball mill.
+For dry grinding, the material moisture content must be strictly controlled to <1% to ensure stable production line operation.

-After the material enters the ball mill, the rotating shell lifts the steel balls to a certain height before they fall, impacting and crushing the material.
-A grinding aid can be precisely sprayed into the mill via a metering pump to improve efficiency, prevent agglomeration, and enhance powder performance.
-The ground powder is conveyed by air stream to an air classifier for separation.
-Unqualified coarse particles are returned to the mill for regrinding, while qualified fine powder enters the collection system, forming a closed-circuit cycle.
+After entering the ball mill, the rotating shell lifts the steel balls to a certain height before they fall, impacting and crushing the material.
+A grinding aid can be precisely sprayed via a metering pump to improve efficiency, prevent agglomeration, and enhance powder performance.
+The ground powder is then conveyed by airflow to an air classifier, where unqualified coarse powder is returned to the ball mill for regrinding, while qualified fine powder enters the collection system, forming a complete closed-circuit cycle.

-The collection system consists of a cyclone collector and a pulse jet bag filter.
-The finished product silo is equipped with a level indicator to enable automatic switching or alarm when the silo is full, ensuring fully automated operation throughout the process.
+The collection system consists of a cyclone collector and a pulse jet baghouse dust collector.
+The finished product silo is equipped with a level indicator for automatic bin switching or alarm notification, ensuring fully automated and stable operation of the ball mill classifier production line.

 CRQM Ball Mill Customer Site